abulbro/module-ubdatamigration/README.md

 ![Step 9](http://i.imgur.com/LwG3FwA.png)

 #### 2 - Finish (_required_)
-**To finish the data migration from Magento 1 to Magento 2, you have to do some tasks bellow:**
+**To finish the data migration from Magento 1 to Magento 2, you have to do some tasks below:**
 + Copy media files
     - Copy the folder at PATH_YOUR_MAGENTO_1\media\catalog and paste replace to PATH_YOUR_MAGENTO_2\pub\media\
     - Copy the folder at PATH_YOUR_MAGENTO_1\media\downloadable and paste replace to PATH_YOUR_MAGENTO_2\pub\media\